unioslight/campfire/developing.md

 #### Highest

 Whole section is completely broken, major issue affecting business on website.
-For example, users cant log in, no produts visible in product page.
+For example, users cant log in, no products visible in product page.

 #### High